Scrum Master vs Project Manager: Key Differences

 • Make sure that the project solution meets the requirements of the users.

-• Project Managers don’t have to supply the benefits information of the project board.
+• Project managers don’t have to supply the benefits information of the project board.

 • Make communication easy between the project manager and users.